 12/40.
 Dex-Starr (DC Comics)

 Next, we have a warrior with a tail and a superhero blue cat.
 Originally a regular blue house cat named Dexter, Dex-Starr is one of the most vicious Red Lanterns in Atrocitus’ army.
 Dexter was nearly killed by two thugs who wanted to throw him off the Brooklyn Bridge but were saved by a Red Power Ring that turned him into a Red Lantern.

 He then became Dex-Starr and vowed to find the person who killed his beloved owner.
 Dex-Starr became a member of the Red Lanterns Corps, with the signature move of looking deceptively cute and then catching his opponent off-guard.

 11/40.
 Sonic the Hedgehog (Sony Pictures)

-This little blue blur speedster is definitely one of the most iconic characters of all time.
+This little blue Blu-ray speedster is one of the most iconic characters of all time.
 He may not look it, but he is also really powerful.

 Sonic could fix time and space with his speed alone.
 Beat a being that absorbed the power of five hundred universes.
 Super Sonic destroyed a sun god that could consume timelines and universes.
 He can go faster than the speed of light.
 Also, in video games, he can slice through boulders and metal with his spin attacks.